kimbrow-slice/ResourcedKC-Users/README.md

 # ResourcedKC-Users
- This will be a community resouce web application
+ This will be a community resource web application